solodolobolo/code-server/README.md

 [![code-server](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/code-server-banner.png)](https://coder.com)

+## Custom Implementation Details

+This custom build of `code-server` includes the following additional features:

+*   **Docker CLI:** The Docker command-line interface is installed, allowing you to manage Docker containers and images directly from within your `code-server` environment.
+*   **Node.js & npm:** Node.js and its package manager `npm` are installed, enabling JavaScript development and access to a vast ecosystem of tools and libraries.
+*   **Passwordless Sudo:** The `sudo` utility is installed and configured to allow the default user (`abc`) to execute commands with superuser privileges without needing to enter a password.

 ## Supported Architectures

 We utilise the docker manifest for multi-platform awareness.
 More information is available from docker [here](https://distribution.github.io/distribution/spec/manifest-v2-2/#manifest-list) and our announcement [here](https://blog.linuxserver.io/2019/02/21/the-lsio-pipeline-project/).